Damounet/AngularCucumberTesting/cucumber/features/README.md

         And I can see that the coffee machine is fully functional

-	Scenario : I select a cappuccino on the coffee machine and I get it When I press the ‘cappuccino’ button
+	Scenario : I select a cappuccino on the coffee machine and I get it When I press the 'cappuccino’ button
-	    And I put ‘0.50’€ in the machine
+	    And I put '0.50’€ in the machine
-	    Then I can see that the ‘cappuccino’ is prepared And I can drink my 'cappuccino'
+	    Then I can see that the 'cappuccino’ is prepared And I can drink my 'cappuccino'

-	Scenario : I select a latte on the coffee machine and I get it When I press the ‘latte’ button
+	Scenario : I select a latte on the coffee machine and I get it When I press the 'latte’ button
-	    And I put ‘0.40’€ in the machine
+	    And I put '0.40’€ in the machine
-	    Then I can see that the ‘latte’ is prepared
+	    Then I can see that the 'latte’ is prepared
 	    And I can drink my 'latte'
 ```

-There is still a huge problem.
-The only things that change between these two scenarios are the variables values.
-The **Scenario Outline** is the solution here.

-The **Scenario Outline** steps provide a template which is never directly run.
-A Scenario Outline is run once for each row in the **Examples** section beneath it (not counting the first row).
+**Scenario Outline** is another tool used for templating scenarios.
+A Scenario Outline is run once for each row in the **Examples** section beneath it.

-The way this works is via placeholders.
-Placeholders must be contained within < > in the Scenario Outline's steps.
-These placeholders act as variables.
+Set placeholders, surrounded with **< >**, in your steps to take place of the existing variables.

 Data are surrounded with simple quotes because of Typescript usage, they are mandatory.